 Using multiple methods to verify age can provide a more accurate finding.
-Some options include:47
+Some options include:37

-- Assessment of physical appearance and mental development.
+- " Assessment of physical appearance and mental development.
 Does the young worker appear to be at roughly the same developmental level as other workers who are reportedly the same age?
 Keep in mind that many children who need to work are vulnerable to illness and poor nutrition, so children may physically appear younger than they are, or be smaller than the inspector expects.
-If a child looks (or acts) markedly younger than his reported peers, it can be a red flag for further investigation. - " In the absence of an official birth certificate, other documentation such as educational records, school identification, or interviews with teachers, can be used. - In interviews with the child, the inspector can ask questions that indirectly assess a child's age.
+If a particular child looks (or acts) markedly younger than his reported peers, it can be a red flag for further investigation. - " In the absence of an official birth certificate, other documentation such as educational records, school identification, or interviews with teachers, can be used. - " In interviews with the child, the inspector can ask questions that indirectly assess a child's age.
 For example, the inspector could ask questions about past events that only older children would remember or about previous employment history.
-During the interview, the inspector will also get a sense of whether the child feels comfortable being honest around many issues, including their age.
-When asked about school, does the child answer openly and without hesitation?
-Can she talk about her favorite teacher and her favorite subject?
-If not, what the child says about what grade they attended may be inaccurate or the child may have been coached, particularly if other red flags are present.
-Information can be triangulated in informational interviews with local schools as well, who will likely have enrollment records against which educational documentation and interview responses can be checked.
+During the interview, the inspector will also get a sense

-- " Outside of checking the age of individuals present, the inspector should also check what processes the employer has in place to verify age on an ongoing basis.
+- Outside of checking the age of individuals present, the inspector should also check what processes the employer has in place to verify age on an ongoing basis.
 The inspector can ask the employer: - What the normal process is for hiring a worker? - Is age verification conducted on a regular basis? - How is information collected? - What if the employer believes a potential worker may be using fraudulent documentation or not telling the truth about their age? - What happens if the employer discovers after hiring a worker that the worker is younger than reported?

 Note on formal vs. informal workplaces: Formal workplaces (such as factories) should keep records of each worker with documentation that shows their age.
 However, in small informal enterprises, like small farms, there is unlikely to be any sort of formal system of age verification.
 That said, even the owner of a small, informal operation should be able to speak to their own processes for assessing the age of workers.
 In a small community, it may be as simple as knowing the worker's family and knowing that the young worker is an appropriate age.
 He may say that when he is unsure of the age of potential workers, he inquires with local community leaders (like teachers) who may have more information.
 Even without formal human resource policies and procedures, a small farm owner who hires juveniles for seasonal labor could keep educational identification/records/certificates on file and assign appropriate tasks based on age.
-An employer who cannot openly answer these process questions (even if processes are informal) warrants a red flag for further investigation; the information they provide can be triangulated with information from workers and records.
+An employer who cannot openly answer these process questions Labor Inspection Training on Child Labor

+(even if processes are informal) warrants a red flag for further investigation; the information they provide can be triangulated with information from workers and